Are your emails and attachments safe from prying eyes?

 - Advertisers have been allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”

 Big-name email services put lots of money into security, but they are also large targets and not invulnerable.
-In March, the big news was the ease with which hackers were able to compromise thousands of Microsoft Exchange email servers.
+A while back, the big news was the ease with which hackers were able to compromise thousands of Microsoft Exchange email servers.
 You might well be safer using a smaller, less well-known email service.

 On a positive note, there is a relatively simple solution for keeping your inbox more secure: switch to a secure email provider that respects your privacy.